State of Decay 2 - Review

 Despite being a game developed for the Xbox One, I can’t say that State of Decay 2 looks all that good.
 It’s certainly an improvement over the previous entry, but it’s still a bland-looking game.
 The abandoned towns look fine and the environments themselves can be nice to look at from a distance, but the survivors and zombies all lack much interesting detail.
 Perhaps the point is to get you to go through the various clothes you find and play dress up to make them stand out more.

 The music is mostly atmospheric with the occasional strum of a banjo to make it match the somewhat Appalachian environment.
 However, I mostly just had my own music playing while in-game once I discovered the characters weren’t saying anything interesting.
 The sound effects and design are good, though.
-Listening for the sound of an incoming zombie sounded real nice with my headphones.
-It was a good way to get immersed for a bit and occasionally get startled, before I lost interest.
+Listening for the sound of an incoming zombie sounded really nice with my headphones.
+It was a good way to get immersed for a bit and occasionally get startled before I lost interest.

-The last thing I’ll mention about the presentation is that it’s an open world game, so expect bugs.
+The last thing I’ll mention about the presentation is that it’s an open-world game, so expect bugs.
 I don’t really like to give a pass on bugs in games that are developed by big studios with endless budgets, but it is an open-world environment.
 Some people are willing to accept open-world games as a bottomless pit of bugs.
 For the most part, I tolerate them where I can.
 The frequency in which I encountered them in State of Decay 2, however, a game that’s been out for multiple years, was a bit much to ask.

 TL;DR (Conclusion)